aerogear/graphback/docs/intro/config.md

 ---

 Graphback can generate source code, migrate your database or start fully functional server basing just on your GraphQL Model.
-Graphback Config allows you to control configure all those use cases for your own needs.
+Graphback Config allows you to control and configure all those use cases for your own needs.

-Core of the Graphback will take your GraphQL Schema types annotated by `model` and perform various operations on them like:
+The Core of Graphback will take your GraphQL Schema types annotated by `model` and perform various operations on them like:

 - Code generation
 - DB migrations